Medicaid Self-Auditing: Avoid the Remedy Worse Than the Disease

 The clinic conducted no more self-audits on those 2 physicians.
 In fact, the clinic stopped conducting self-audits all together.
 Furthermore, the clinic allowed those 2 physicians to continue billing without supervision.
 Ugh!

 As expected, a former employee filed a whistleblower lawsuit against the clinic.
 The lawsuit is pending, so we have no way of knowing the extent of whatever penalty this clinic may suffer.
 But, the warning is out!
 If a practice is billing Medicaid incorrectly, discovers the errors, and fails to take corrective action it COULD be considered fraud.

 If you want to read the whole article click here.

 The moral of the story?
 Avoid a remedy that is worse than the disease.

-Posted on July 11, 2013, in Accountability, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Recoupment, Medicaid Reimbursements, North Carolina, Provider Medicaid Contracts, Regulatory Audits, Self-Audits, Tips to Avoid Medicaid Recoupment and tagged Audit, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid recoupments, Medicaid Self-Audits, North Carolina, North Carolina Department of Health and Human Services.
+Posted on July 11, 2013, in Accountability, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Recoupment, Medicaid Reimbursements, NC DHHS, North Carolina, Provider Medicaid Contracts, Regulatory Audits, Self-Audits, Tips to Avoid Medicaid Recoupment and tagged Audit, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid recoupments, Medicaid Self-Audits, NC DHHS, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.